Soliprem/gumslingers/system-en.typ

 In a reaction, you can perform quick actions that grant advantage if they present a complication.

 #rule-box(title: "Example 2")[Alice is fleeing from the police when she sees a man recognize her from across the street.
-She approaches him to convince him not to call _the law_, but her Fast Talk isn't working (she rolled a 3).
+She approaches him to convince him not to call _the law_, but her Gift of the Gab isn't working (she rolled a 3).
 The man now runs toward the sheriff.
-Alice reacts using her Fast Talk again, but rolling with disadvantage.
+Alice reacts using her Gift of the Gab again, but rolling with disadvantage.
 Alice could cancel her disadvantage by drawing her gun and pointing it at the man to frighten him.
-Naturally, she's in town and there are people around.
-The game might not be worth the candle.]
+Naturally, she's in town and there's people around.
+It might just not be worth it.]

 === Damage